 Sometimes, I just have luck.
-One day, a hiking trip to Malibu ended up as cultural feast in a first century villa.
+One day, a hiking trip to Malibu ended up as a cultural feast in a first-century villa.
+Sounds insane.
+I know.
+Let me proceed.

-Ohh, I felt so relieved when we turned right into the road leading to the villa.
-But, you know, we encountered some minor obstacles.
+Ohh, I felt so relieved when we turned right into the road leading to the Villa.
+But, we encountered a minor obstacle.
 The guard asked to see our reservations.
 I was like whhhaaatttttt?
-I thought the dynamic was similar to the Getty Center where you show up, pay parking and enter the place for free.
-I told the guy I didn’t have reservations and got ready to leave.
+I thought the dynamic was similar to the Getty Center where you show up, pay to park and enter the place.
+I told the guy I didn’t have reservations.
 He said: “Let me get somebody who can help you out.”

-This mean faced lady appeared in my car window after a few seconds.
+A lady appeared in the car window after a few seconds.

 I replied, “No problem, we will return another day.”